mmirudeea/website/website/tutorial/embassy/index.md

 You can find out more about this configuration file and available options, as well as the debugging process itself from the official [probe-rs documentation](https://probe.rs/docs/tools/debugger/).

-**On Windows**, you may also have to create a `tasks.json` file in the `.vscode/` folder in order to define the `rust: cargo build` task, in case it is not recognized.
+**On Windows**, you may also have to create a `tasks.json` file in the `.vscode/` folder in order to define the `rust: cargo build` task, in case it is not recognised.
 Here is what it should contain:

 ##### tasks.json